in28minutes/cloud.in28minutes.com/_posts/2022-03-12-gcp-compute-engine-quick-review.md

-## Google Compute Engine Quick Recap
+## Google Compute Engine Quick Review

 - **Image:**
   - What **operating system and what software** do you want on the VM instance?